Noncollapsed degeneration of Einstein 4-manifolds II: Introduction

 In dimension $4$, they are considered optimal for the homogeneity of their Ricci curvature, as critical points of the Einstein-Hilbert functional with fixed volume, $g\mapsto\int_M \R_g dvol_g$, and more importantly as minimizers of the $L^2$-norm of Riemann curvature tensor, $g\mapsto \int_M |\Rm_g|^2dvol_g$.

 From dimension $4$, even under natural assumptions of bounded diameter (compactness) and lower bound on the volume (noncollapsing) Einstein metrics can develop singularities.
-One major goal for $4$-dimensional geometry is therefore to understand the set of Einstein metrics and to compactify it.
-The possible limits and the singularity blow-ups in the Gromov-Hausdorff sense have been understood for a long time in \cite{and,bkn}, they are respectively \emph{Einstein orbifolds} and \emph{Ricci-flat ALE orbifolds}.
+One major goal for $4$-dimensional geometry is therefore to understand the moduli space of Einstein metrics on a differentiable manifold $M^4$ defined as

+and to compactify it with a useful structure.
+This has been done in an $L^2$ and then Gromov-Hausdorff (GH) sense in \cite{andL2,ct06}.
+More precisely, if we denote by $\overline{\mathbf{E}(M^4)}_{GH}$ the compactification of the moduli space $\mathbf{E}(M^4)$ for the (pointed) Gromov-Hausdorff distance, $d_{GH}$, we have a decomposition